BARC 2018 inspiration flowers into major policy change in Jamaica

-- BARC2018, the Global Bamboo and Rattan Congress, was well attended by government ministers from INBAR member states.
+- The Global Bamboo and Rattan Congress (BARC 2018) was well attended by government ministers from INBAR member states.

 - Huge private sector investment in the country’s bamboo industry is now well underway.